MicrosoftDocs/sdk-api/sdk-api-src/content/winml/ne-winml-winml_feature_type.md

 <p class="CCE_Message">[Some information relates to pre-released product which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.]

+<b>These APIs have been deprecated and should no longer be used:  </b>Please use <a href="https://docs.microsoft.com/uwp/api/windows.ai.machinelearning">Windows.AI.MachineLearning</a> instead.

 Specifies the different types of WinML features.